gianndev/mussel/doc/Tutorial.md

 ## Conditionals: *if* and *else*
 Conditionals are represented by the keywords `if` and `else`, followed by the condition and then curly braces are needed to contain the part of the code that is executed if the condition is met

-⚠️ *There is no support for a command like `else if` yet, so there are only two possible values that can stay in the same condition*

 The Mussel language supports the following comparison operators:

 | Operator     | Meaning              |